Mark Cahill Biography

 A Lack of Integrity

-Several Christians, including this writer, have encouraged Mark Cahill to remove his books One Heartbeat Away and One Thing You Can’t Do In Heaven from circulation until such time as he edits the books to remove all of the quotes from Calvinists and every positive comment he made about some of those same Calvinists.
+Several Christians, including this writer, have encouraged Mark Cahill to remove his books, One Heartbeat Away and One Thing You Can’t Do In Heaven, from circulation until such time as he edits the books to remove all of the quotes from Calvinists and every positive comment he made about some of those same Calvinists.
 These admonitions have been communicated to Cahill multiple times over the last two years, and he has ignored them.
-Cahill continues to print and distribute these two books, in spite of the fact he believes Calvinists teach a different, anathematized gospel and believe in a Jesus who is not the Jesus of the Bible.
+Cahill continues to print and distribute these two books in spite of the fact that he believes Calvinists teach a different, anathematized gospel and believe in a Jesus who is not the Jesus of the Bible.
 Evidence of this is found in Cahill’s Calvinism and the Bible article.

-“If you believe in the god [sic] and jesus [sic] of Calvinism, you are either in Galatians 1 territory, or you are heading straight toward it.”
-13
+“If you believe in the god [sic] and jesus [sic] of Calvinism, you are either in Galatians 1 territory, or you are heading straight toward it.”13

-Mark Cahill continues to profit — if not financially, by way of notoriety and popularity — from the distribution of his first two books.
+Mark Cahill continues to profit--if not financially, by way of notoriety and popularity--from the distribution of his first two books.
 This shows either a lack of integrity and/or a lack of care for those he seems to be so determined to save from Calvinism.
 CARM believes in order for Mark Cahill to be theologically consistent and have integrity in his first two published works he must remove any and all quotes by Calvinists and positive references to the same.
 We also believe Mark should issue a public apology for misleading Christians by positively quoting Calvinists who he believes worship a false god.

-Mark Cahill’s third book, The Watchmen, 14 leaves little doubt as to what he thinks of Calvinism, especially in Chapter Eight.
+Mark Cahill’s third book, The Watchmen,14 leaves little doubt as to what he thinks of Calvinism, especially in Chapter Eight.
 He prefaces the chapter with a quote from one of his anti-Calvinism mentors, Dave Hunt.
-Cahill then begins the chapter with a plethora of positive quotes about the Bible, quotes from both saved and unsaved people.
+Cahill then begins the chapter with a plethora of positive quotes about the Bible--quotes from both saved and unsaved people.

 Cahill begins his assault on Calvinism with the following statement:

 “You see, the wicked do have the ability to turn from their sinful ways.
 As a matter of fact, they are required to do so by God.
 How can God judge people that had no ability to repent and believe in Him?
-It is preposterous to think that.”
-15
+It is preposterous to think that.”15

 And then Cahill begins to show his lack of understanding of Calvinism.